Superconducting quantum computing: Unimon

-In 2022 researchers from IQM Quantum Computers, Aalto University, and VTT Technical Research Centre of Finland discovered a novel superconducting qubit known as the Unimon.
-A relatively simple qubit, the Unimon consists of a single Josephson junction shunted by a linear inductor (possessing an inductance not depending on current) inside a (superconducting) resonator.
+The Unimon consists of a single Josephson junction shunted by a linear inductor (possessing an inductance not depending on current) inside a (superconducting) resonator.
 Unimons have increased anharmonicity and display faster operation time resulting in lower susceptibility to noise errors.
-In addition to increased anharmonicity, other advantages Unimon qubit include decreased susceptibility to flux noise and complete insensitivity to dc charge noise.
+Unimon qubits also have decreased susceptibility to flux noise and complete insensitivity to dc charge noise.
+However, unimon qubits have a limited tunability range.